GfSE/SpecIF-to-Confluence-Importer/README.md

 # SpecIF-to-Confluence-Importer

 A plugin importing SpecIF data to Confluence in the Atlassian Connect Environment.
-A page is created per SpecIF object; the attributes and relations are appended.
+A page is created per SpecIF object; the attributes'  content and the relations are appended.
+In addition, all relations of the selected object are displayed in a graph; navigate to a related object by clicking on it's node.
-Also there is a integrate network plugin that will represent all relations of an Object as an interactive network.

  ![Example](Example.JPG)